Tagajō

 Tagajō (多賀城市, Tagajō-shi) is a city located in Miyagi Prefecture, Japan.
-As of 1 June 2020, the city had an estimated population of 62,869 in 27,869 households, and a population density of 3,200 people per km².
+As of 1 June 2020, the city had an estimated population of 62,869 in 27,869 households, and a population density of 3,200 people per km^{2}.
 The total area of the city is 19.64 km².
 The city was named after Taga Castle, the capital of Mutsu Province from the Nara period.

 Geography

 Tagajō is in the coastal plains of east-central Miyagi Prefecture, bordered by the Pacific Ocean to the east.